 Traffic ticket?
 Call a Nevada criminal defense attorney…

 Were you pulled over for tailgating in Clark County or elsewhere on Nevada’s roadways?
 Then our Las Vegas criminal defense attorneys want to hear from you.
-Call us for a FREE consultation.
+Call us for a consultation.
 We’ve gotten thousands of traffic tickets reduced to non-moving violations with minimum fines, no demerit points, and no traffic school.
-If your ticket is in California please visit our page on Vehicle Code 21703 VC, California law re tailgating and following too closely.
+If your ticket is in California please visit our page on Vehicle Code 21703 VC.

 Were you or a loved one harmed in a tailgating accident in Nevada?
 Even if you partly caused the collision, our Las Vegas car accident attorneys may be able to recover a sizable financial settlement to pay for your medical bills, pain and suffering, lost wages, and loss of future earnings.
 In most cases, we can get you money without having to go to trial.